Jeadie/Jeadie.github.io/cv.md

 ## Education
 ### Bachelor's Degree in Software Engineering/Mathematics, The University of Queensland, 2016-2020
- - Hawken Scholar, Exchange Scholarship, New Colombo Scholarship, Honors Thesis in Bayesian Deep Learning
+- GPA: 6.88
- - Active member of UQ Computing Society, UQ Social Running Club, EUS, and EBESS
+- Research: Honours thesis in Bayesian deep learning on longitudinal medical data for cancer prognosis
- - Exchange Semester, University of Waterloo, 2019
+- Hawken Scholar: Received every semester.
+Awarded to engineering students in the top 5% of the cohort.
-   - Courses: Computer Networks, Computer Security and Privacy, Introduction to Artificial Intelligence, Groups and Rings, Real Analysis
+- Exchange Scholarship: Studied pure mathematics and computer science at the University of Waterloo
- - Short Study Program, Dalian Neusoft University of Information, 2018
+- New Colombo Scholarship: Studied the intersection of technology and entrepreneurship in Dalian, China.
-   - Focused on tech-based entrepreneurship and innovation, leading a team working on a social media integrated platform
+- Extracurricular: Active member of UQ computing society, UQ social running club, engineering and electrically based engineering student societies, EUS and EBESS respectively